A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Spectral analysis

-On the other hand, any Compton Shoulder (CS), if present, appears to be very weak, given the absence of prominent residuals on the red wing of the line.
-To quantitatively test it, we built a simple top-hat profile extending from 6.24 to 6.40 keV, normalized to unit area, broadened and shifted as the narrow core.
-This shape mimics the roughly flat energy distribution of first-order Compton-down-scattered photons expected from reflection in cold, optically-thick matter \citep[see e.g.][]{Matt2002}, while allowing a direct measurement of the total shoulder flux as a fraction of the core.
-The CS modelled in this way is not statistically required by the data, with an upper limit of $8\%$ of the core flux.
-Replacing this CS component with a template based on the smoother profile that accounts for bound-electron scattering, as implemented in SKIRT \citep{VanderMeulen2023}\footnote{In SKIRT, the bound-electron momentum distribution is based on Compton profiles from \cite{Biggs1975}, introducing an effective dispersion comparable to scattering on a 10-eV free-electron plasma \citep{Sunayev1996}.}, we obtain an upper limit of $11\%$ of the core flux.
+On the other hand, any Compton shoulder (CS), if present, appears to be very weak, given the absence of prominent residuals on the red wing of the line.
+To quantitatively test this, we built a simple top-hat profile extending from 6.24 to 6.40 keV, normalized to the unit area, broadened and shifted as the narrow core.
+This shape mimics the roughly flat energy distribution of first-order Compton down-scattered photons expected from reflection in cold optically thick matter \citep[see, e.g.,][]{Matt2002}, while allowing a direct measurement of the total shoulder flux as a fraction of the core.
+The CS modeled in this way is not statistically required by the data, with an upper limit of $8\%$ of the core flux.
+Replacing this CS component with a template based on the smoother profile that accounts for bound-electron scattering, as implemented in SKIRT \citep{VanderMeulen2023},\footnote{In SKIRT, the bound-electron momentum distribution is based on Compton profiles from \cite{Biggs1975}, introducing an effective dispersion comparable to scattering on a 10-eV free-electron plasma \citep{Sunayev1996,XRISMCircinus2026}.} we obtain an upper limit of $11\%$ of the core flux.

-A very significant improvement ($\Delta C=63$ for 2 degrees of freedom, d.o.f.) is instead obtained by adding another \texttt{zbfeklor}, which reproduces a much broader ($\sigma=2400\pm400$ km s$^{-1}$) base of the line.
+A very significant improvement of $\Delta C=63$ for 2 degrees of freedom (d.o.f.) is instead obtained by adding another \texttt{zbfeklor}, which reproduces a much broader ($\sigma=2400\pm400$ km s$^{-1}$) base of the line.
 A further modest improvement ($\Delta C=8.5$ for 1 d.o.f.) comes from allowing the broad base to be shifted by $-700^{+250}_{-300}$ km s$^{-1}$, confirming that it mostly corrects the blue wing of the line, with less effect on the red wing.
 The flux of the narrow core is $5.8\pm0.2\times10^{-5}$ photons cm$^{-2}$ s$^{-1}$, corresponding to an equivalent width (EW) of $710\pm20$ eV with respect to the local continuum; the flux of the broad component is $0.39\pm0.06$ that of the narrow core.
 The overall Fe K$\alpha$ line is well reproduced by this model, with no obvious residuals, except for a weak resolved feature at $\sim6.19$ keV, barely above the 99\% detection limit (see upper panel in Fig.~\ref{NGC1068_Neutral}).